 Atmospheric or lens-related blur is more easily modelled, as its behaviour and effects on long exposure photography has been well studied over the decades.
 5 subtly different models are available for selection via the 'Primary Point Spread Function' parameter;

 The size (aka 'kernel size') of the chosen 'Primary Point Spread Function' is controlled by the 'Primary Radius' parameter.
-A good rule of thumb is to increase this value until ringing artefacts become noticeable, and then back off a little.
-As of StarTools 1.6, an 'Enhanced Deringing' parameter is available than can further ameliorate ringing artefacts.
+A good rule of thumb is to increase this value until ringing artefacts become noticeable, and then back off a little until it disappears again.
+An 'Enhanced Deringing' parameter is available than can further ameliorate ringing artefacts.

 For example, to make Decon use the 'Secondary Point Spread Function' only, set the 'Primary Point Spread Function' to 'Circle of Confusion (No Atmosphere)' and specify a very large 'Primary PSF Radius'.
 As expected, smaller radii will start cutting off the 'Secondary Point Spread Function' in a circular fashion.
 For a gentler tapering off of the 'Secondary Point Spread Function', you can use, for example,a 'Gaussian (Fast)' profile for the 'Primary Point Spread Function'.

-Optionally, any star chosen as a 'Secondary Point Spread Function' can be made to iteratively deconvolve along with the image (by choosing one of the 'Dynamic' Star Sample settings).
+Uniquely, any star chosen as a 'Secondary Point Spread Function' can be made to iteratively deconvolve along with the image (by choosing one of the 'Dynamic' Star Sample settings).
 This effectively means that the deconvolution process deconvolves with an ever-changing total PSF.
-This mode can yield very good, even superior results, depending on the fidelity of the initial star sample, though at the cost of longer processing times.
-If this mode is selected and you are using a preview, make sure that the chosen star is included in the preview and falls well into the preview area.
+This mode can yield very good, even superior results, depending on the fidelity of the initial star sample.
+If this mode is selected and you are using a preview, make sure that the chosen star is included in the preview and falls well into the preview area - a message will be shown if this is not the case.

 The AutoMask feature is able to generate a suitable mask in most cases by selecting 'Auto-generate mask'.